TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/GeneralPrinciples/PageTree/Index.rst

 level pages in the page tree, and the submenu corresponds to those beneath "About TYPO3" in the page tree.

-For all modules below the `Web` category there is a page tree shown, this means all those modules are acting on a per-page base.
+For all modules below the *Web* category there is a page tree shown, this means all those modules are acting on a per-page base.

 A click on the page title will open that page in the content frame on the right.
 Hovering over the icon of a page will display its internal id.
 This id is also used to display the page in the frontend.

 A click on the page icon will open the context menu.
+Alternatively you can right click the whole page title.

 .. figure:: ../../Images/PageTreeWithContextMenu.png
    :alt: Pagetree with opened context menu